 I know you have some exciting projects in the works!
 Tell us about what you’ve been up to lately and what we can look forward to:

 I’m cutting back a wee bit while we’re stationed in Germany so I can really enjoy the overseas experience, but I just signed on with Tombow to be a Senior Brand Ambassador and am in talks for a new hand lettering book with my publisher.
 The next big thing I want to tackle personally (and that my readers keep asking for) is eCourses.
-I don’t love being on video, but I do know it’s the direction that is best for me to head in next, so stay tuned!
+I don’t love being on video, but I know it’s the best direction for me to head in next, so stay tuned!

 Thank you so much for having me, Michelle!
 It is truly an honor.